Frazl/DCU-Redbrick-Mixer/README.md

 # DCU-Redbrick-Mixer

+# This has been deprecated since Redbrick now generate HTML emails. :-)

 Formats the weekly Redbrick newsletters into a format suitable for the redbrick.dcu.ie website.

 Very straightforward to use.
 Test and result examples given.